 Cleon Catsambis has a broad and successful commercial practice that encompasses commercial litigation and dispute resolution, banking & financial services, fraud and regulatory & disciplinary law.
 He also practises in administrative and public law.

 Cleon applies his commercial nous, robust legal analysis and strong advocacy skills to each of his cases in order to achieve the best possible outcome for his clients.
-He regularly appears in all types of court and tribunals, including the Court of Appeal, the Commercial Court, the High Court and a variety of Tribunals, both as sole and junior counsel.
+He regularly appears as sole and junior counsel in high-value and complex disputes in the High Court, the Court of Appeal and a variety of Tribunals.
 He also undertakes pleading and advisory work.

-He is an editor of Atkin’s Administrative Court Practice and a contributing author to Jordan’s Regulatory and Disciplinary Proceedings and Butterworths Financial Regulation Service.
+He is an editor and contributing author to a number of publications, including Atkin’s Administrative Court Practice, Jordan’s Regulatory and Disciplinary Proceedings and Butterworths Financial Regulation Service.

-Cleon has a busy commercial practice with a special emphasis in financial services.
-He regularly undertakes pleading and advisory work and represents clients in all types of commercial cases, from simple contractual disputes to high-value complex multi-party litigation with an international dimension.
-Cleon has particular experience of banking & financial services (please see further below), fraud and professional negligence claims, as well as application for interim relief including freezing orders, search orders and general matters relating to disclosure and privilege.
+He has particular experience of banking & financial services, fraud and professional negligence claims, as well as applications for interim relief including freezing orders, search orders and general matters relating to disclosure and legal professional privilege.

 Cleon’s cases often entail an international dimension, and he has experience of jurisdictions including the Russian Federation, Cyprus, the Netherlands, the Bahamas, the Cayman Islands and Jamaica.